mlikhitha33-ship-it/ercot-price-forecasting/README.md

 ### Comparing LSTM Sample forecasts vs actual

+Each panel reports MAE, which on a single day means the average miss across those 24 hours, in dollars.
+RMSE over 24 hours would be dominated by one or two bad hours rather than describing the day.
+Modified MAPE would be misleading in the other direction, since it is most sensitive to cheap hours and would flatter a day like 26 January where prices ran in the hundreds.
+RMSE and modified MAPE are reported over the full test period instead, where the tail behaviour they measure is the point.

 ![LSTM Forecasts](ltsm_24h_forecasts.png)

 Three days, chosen automatically: the lowest-error day, the day whose error is closest to the median, and the day with the highest actual price.